All Episodes

 The case of Manafort, we're talking about taxes and loans that go back as far as 2007.

-He worked for Trump maybe a hundred days.
+He worked for Trump maybe 100 days.

-Um, I assume it's the one that is most damning to Donald Trump because that's what this has always been about.
+I assume it's the one that is most damning to Donald Trump because that's what this has always been about.

-Remember, we all knew at some point, I don't remember the exact timeline of this, that Hillary Clinton's email in that mom and pop bathroom closet, and even the original draft of the Comey struck exoneration written in May before they interviewed her and 17 others.
+Remember, we all knew at some point, I don't remember the exact timeline of this, that Hillary Clinton's email in that mom-and-pop bathroom closet, and even the original draft of the Comey struck exoneration written in May before they interviewed her and 17 others.

 We knew that there was at least five or six foreign national intelligence services that had hacked into that computer.